Mostafa808/Retro-Snake/README.md

 Features to add:
 - Sound
-- Quality control on changing directions
+- Quality control on changing directions with the use of events queue
+- Let players start by moving to the left as well